Living in Italy as an American: What To Expect?

 4. Bureaucratic public services

-The Italian public services are plagued by a large amount of bureaucracy.
+A large amount of bureaucracy plagues the Italian public services.
 Of all European countries, Italy has some of the most extensive paperwork required by the government.
 You will first face it when preparing documents for your Italian visa.

-There is no better example of this than Italy’s infamous “ius sibillinum” or “Sibylline law”, which was a code of laws made up almost entirely of extremely obscure decrees.
+There is no better example of this than Italy’s infamous “ius sibillinum” or “Sibylline law”, a code of laws made up almost entirely of extremely obscure decrees.

-According to the legend, one can only be able to interpret the code if they are guided by divine guidance because the code can’t be deciphered without Apollo’s oracle intervening.
+According to the legend, one can only interpret the code if guided by divine guidance because the code can’t be deciphered without Apollo’s oracle intervening.

-In a similar way, bureaucracy is still a problem in Italy today.
-It can lead to many difficulties when doing business or following through with certain legal procedures that are related to doing business.
+Similarly, bureaucracy is still a problem in Italy today.
+It can lead to many difficulties when doing business or following through with certain legal procedures related to doing business.

-There is a great deal of ambiguity in the formal requirements, and they frequently change.
-It is advisable to triple-check all the requirements before proceeding with a legal matter in order to avoid this issue in the future.
+There is a great deal of ambiguity in the formal requirements, which frequently change.
+It is advisable to triple-check all the requirements before proceeding with a legal matter to avoid this issue in the future.